Coverage-Based Debloating for Java Bytecode: Coverage-Based Debloating

-The goal of the \texttt{Remove} phase is to eliminate all the bytecode instructions that are not used when running the project with the workload $ \mathcal{W} $. \jdbl analyzes the traces collected in the \texttt{Trace} phase, and removes the unused instructions in two passes (lines~\ref{line:algo:init-remove} to \ref{line:algo:end-remove} in \autoref{algo:dynamic_debloat}).
-First, all the unused classes are directly removed from the classpath of the project (lines~\ref{line:algo:remove-class} and \ref{line:algo:end-remove}).
-After this pass, \jdbl analyzes the bytecode of the classes that are present in the execution trace.
-When it encounters a method in that is not part of the trace, \jdbl replaces the body of the method to throw an \texttt{UsupportedOperationException}.
+The goal of the bytecode removal phase is to eliminate the methods, classes, and dependencies that are not used when running the project with the workload $ \mathcal{W} $.
+This procedure is based on the coverage information collected during the coverage collection phase.
+The unused bytecode instructions are removed in two passes (lines~\ref{line:algo:init-remove} to \ref{line:algo:end-remove} in \autoref{algo:dynamic_debloat}).
+First, the unused class files and dependencies are directly removed from the \texttt{classpath} of the project (lines~\ref{line:algo:remove-class} and \ref{line:algo:end-remove}).
+Then, the procedure analyzes the bytecode of the classes that are covered.
+When it encounters a method that is not covered, the body of the method is replaced to throw an \texttt{UsupportedOperationException}.
 We choose to throw an exception instead of removing the entire method to avoid JVM validation errors caused by the nonexistence of methods that are implementations of interfaces and abstract classes.

-In summary, \jdbl removes the following bloated bytecode elements from Java artifact: \setlist{nolistsep} \begin{itemize}[noitemsep] \item \textit{Bloated methods.} A method is considered bloated if it is not triggered after executing the project with a given workload. \item \textit{Bloated classes.} A class is considered bloated if it has not been instantiated or called via reflection and none of its fields or methods are used. \item \textit{Bloated dependencies.} A third-party dependency is considered bloated if none of its classes or methods are used when executing the project with a given workload.
-In this work, we refer to \mv dependencies. \end{itemize}
+At the end of this phase, \jdbl has removed the bloated methods, classes, and dependencies.
+A method is considered bloated if it is not invoked while running the workload.
+A class is considered bloated if it has not been instantiated or called via reflection and none of its fields or methods are used.
+A third-party dependency is considered bloated if none of its classes or methods are used when executing the project with a given workload.\footnote{In this work, we refer to \mv dependencies.}